Tulsa Community College

 Retention and Disposition:

-The Oklahoma Records and Archives Commission provide a retention and disposition schedule for all records related to the functions of Colleges and Universities.
+The Oklahoma Records and Archives Commission provides a retention and disposition schedule for all records related to the functions of Colleges and Universities.
 The schedule can be found at:

 https://oklahoma.gov/content/dam/ok/en/libraries/documents/archives/GRDS-UC-2022.pdf